jameshales/dungeon-helper/README.md

     ```
     cargo build --release
     ```
+2. Set environment variables:
-2. Set the `DISCORD_TOKEN` environment variable to the bot token noted before.
+  - `DISCORD_TOKEN` to the bot token noted before.
-3. Set the `DATABASE_PATH` to the path of a SQLite database, initialised with the SQL schema in `./config/sql/`.
+  - `DATABASE_PATH` to the path of a SQLite database, initialised with the SQL schema in `./config/sql/`.
-4. Set the `MODEL_PATH` to the path of a trained Snips NLU model.
+  - `MODEL_PATH` to the path of a trained Snips NLU model.
+  - `DICTIONARY_PATH` to the path of a [SymSpell](https://github.com/reneklacan/symspell) frequency dictionary.
+  - `BIGRAM_DICTIONARY_PATH` to the path of a SymSpell bigram frequency dictionary.
-5. Set `RUST_LOG=dungeon_helper=info` to enable logging.
+  - `RUST_LOG=dungeon_helper=info` to enable logging.
 6. Run the application.

     ```